-There are an estimated 3.8 million people with disability in the UK workforce today.
-Though in reality, that number is probably higher, as many with disabilities such as colour blindness or dyslexia do not always declare their disability out of fear of discrimination.
+There are an estimated 3.8 million people with a disability in the UK workforce today.
+However, in reality, that number is probably higher, because many people with disabilities such as colour blindness or dyslexia do not always declare their disability out of a fear of discrimination.

 Companies that demonstrate inclusivity in their learning are likely to outperform in every aspect of their business - from their reputation and employee wellbeing to their sales and bottom line.

-Disabilities are diverse.
-It sounds obvious, but it is often forgotten.
+Disabilities are diverse, which sounds obvious but is often forgotten.
 Accessibility is commonly stereotyped and oversimplified.
 With online content, it evokes an image of a user requiring a screen reader.

 This is wholly incorrect.
 As the World Health Organisation says, "Disability is not just a health problem.
 It is a complex phenomenon, reflecting the interaction between features of a person's body and features of the society in which he or she lives."